Dire Dawa University: History

 Dire Dawa University was established in 2006 with enrollment of 754 students in three facilities: (Faculty of Natural Science and Mathematics, Faculty of Social Science and language and Faculty of Business and Economics) in 13 different undergraduate academic programs with 90 teachers and 103 administrative support staff operating with limited facilities.
 In 2008, an affiliate campus of Haramaya University was merged to Dire Dawa University to construct more buildings and workshops.

-In 2018, DDU established one Institute of Technology and Five College(College of Natural & Computational Science, College of Business & Economics, College of Social Sciences & Humanities, College of Law and College of Medicine and Health Science) containing 33 different academic programs.
+In 2017/2018, DDU established one Institute of Technology and Five Colleges (College of Natural & Computational Science, College of Business & Economics, College of Social Sciences & Humanities, College of Law and College of Medicine and Health Science) containing 33 different academic programs.
 An enrollment has been increased to 12,500 in 39 academic programs; 7,971 of whom learned evening, weekend and summer in different programs.

 Dire Dawa Institute of Technology is one of ten institutes in Ethiopia responsible for industry-led economic transition.
 Prioritizing science and technology, DDU implemented national policy of 70:30 (Engineering & Natural Science to Social Sciences).
 As of 2018, the university had 1,177 academic staffs; 834 were on duty whereas 343 were in full study to leave second and third degree.